- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 Kuwaiti Oil Fires; An Ecological Disaster

-It would take only 27 seconds for number of barrels of oil produced by Kuwait to reach the height of the Burj Khalifa, if the barrels stacked on top of one another.
+It would take only 27 seconds for number of barrels of oil produced by Kuwait to reach the height of the Burj Khalifa, if the barrels were stacked on top of one another.

 Although Kuwait lost a significant amount of their reserves in the fires and spillage, they managed to extinguish them all in only 9 months.
-This was owed to a combined effort of international companies and a specialist team of 30 firefighters (including one Kuwaiti female engineer named Sara Akbar) who endured scorching heat of the giant flames as the air temperature soared (in the already-hot desert whilst wearing all their protective gear) and had to overcome challenges such as sand melting and turning to glass, exploding bulldozers due to the temperatures and surrounding minefields to thwart their attempts.
+This was owed to a combined effort of international companies and a specialist team of 30 firefighters (including one Kuwaiti female engineer named Sara Akbar) who endured scorching heat of the giant flames as the air temperature soared (in the already-hot desert whilst wearing all their protective gear) and had to overcome challenges such as sand melting and turning to glass, exploding bulldozers due to the high temperatures and surrounding minefields as obstacles to thwart their attempts.
 The direction of conventional pipelines was reversed to pump seawater onto the fires (rather than pumping oil towards the sea), but this was insufficient.
 Many pioneering methods were proposed and trialed, including lifting-up the flame momentarily and disconnecting it from the well, drowning the flame (as proposed by the Hungarians) and the Texas method which would remove oxygen for just long enough to cut-off the source by triggering a small explosion.
 Seven lives were lost in the attempts and many more injured, but they succeeded to prevent an even more serious global ecological disaster than had already materialised with effects having reached as far as the Himalayas.

 The Urban Character of Kuwait City

-Gulf cuisine is markedly similar throughout; with mandi type rice dishes to be eaten with hands, bajila (fava beans) often eaten for breakfast, kebabs galore and stuffed dates or kunafa for dessert.
+Gulf cuisine is markedly similar throughout the region; with mandi type rice dishes to be eaten with hands, bajila (fava beans) often eaten for breakfast, kebabs galore and stuffed dates or kunafa for dessert.
 With Kuwait’s heritage as a fishing settlement and coastal location, seafood is an integral part of local cuisine.
 There are two Kuwaiti dishes that I would like to pay homage to in particular; one savoury and one sweet.

 Kuwaiti Murabyan consisting of flavour-infused rice and shrimps stoods out among the crowd for me, although I did also enjoy the national machboos meat and rice dishes with a tomato-based sauce.
 Murabyan is particularly fragrant due to the sautéed onions, turmeric, coriander and dried loomi as part of the ingredients.